An Israeli airstrike hits a Gaza hospital tent camp, killing 2 Palestinians and hurting journalists

 The United Nations and partners have warned that famine could occur in devastated, largely isolated northern Gaza as early as this month.
 Humanitarian officials say deliveries by sea and air are not enough and that Israel must allow far more aid by road.
 Egypt has said thousands of trucks are waiting.
 The top U.N. court has ordered Israel to open more land crossings and take other measures to address the crisis.

-The head of the World Food Program, Cindy McCain, told CBS on Sunday that WFP was able to get just nine trucks into Gaza on Saturday.
+The head of the World Food Program, Cindy McCain, told CBS that WFP was able to get just nine trucks into Gaza on Thursday, the day before the interview was taped.
 “That’s nothing.
 We just cannot continue this way,” she said, calling for unrestricted access.
 “People are going to die otherwise, and they already are dying.”

 Gaza's Health Ministry said Sunday that at least 32,782 Palestinians have been killed since the start of the war, including 77 whose bodies were brought to hospitals over the last 24 hours.
 The ministry's count does not differentiate between civilians and fighters, but it has said that women and children make up around two-thirds of those killed.